evitasimaresi/BBB-individual-extension/README.md

 **Topic:** REST API
 **Motivation:**
 Future development of mobile app
-Integration with University’s Outlook system (our intented user is the SDU community so we have to authenticate them through their SDU account)
+Integration with University’s Outlook system (our indented user is the SDU community so we have to authenticate them through their SDU account)
-My intention to learn in practise avbout REST API (and swagger) Use case:
+My intention to learn in practice about REST API (and swagger)

+**Use case:**
-User makes GET request to /api/games?status=available&tag=strategy to display available games with strategy tag Admin manages games at /api/admin/games
+User makes GET request to `/api/games?status=available&tag=strategy` to display available games with strategy tag
+Admin manages games at `/api/admin/games`

 ## Application Initialization